 - 3 tbsp extra virgin olive oil

 - 1 small loaf of crusty bread, to serve

 1) Rub red bell pepper, onion, and eggplant all over with 1 tsp olive oil.
 Divide vegetables between two Suvie pans.
-Insert pans into your Suvie, fill reservoir, input settings, and cook now or schedule.
+Insert pans into your Suvie, input settings, and cook now or schedule.

 2) Broil vegetables for 10 minutes, rotating pans halfway through cooking.
 Remove and discard stems, skins, and seeds from pepper and eggplant.